Lokestrom/rocketSim-code/README.md

 # Rocket simulation
-Code that simulates a rocket and planets.<br>
+Code that simulates and planets.<br>
-Renders using OpenGL with Dear ImGui or Vulkan with self-made GUI.
+Renders using OpenGL with Dear ImGui.

 Units: SI<br>

 ### Building and running
 The project uses CMake and requires C++ 20 or later.
-For now the project requires the vulkan sdk for both OpenGL and Vulkan rendering.
->Download the Vulkan SDK here: https://vulkan.lunarg.com/sdk/home.<br>
 >Only tested building on windows 10 so results on other platforms may vary.
 1. Clone the repository and submodules
     ```bash